web-butler/w3tc-remote-flush-multiple/README.md

 ### Set up domains in the JSON file
 You can see examples in the JSON file.
 The third example is for a website using http digest authentication.

+### Check out the screenshots (PNG files in this folder) to see how it should look like

 ## Enjoy!
 If you have any questions, don't hesitate to contact us at https://web-butler.ch.